-In this study we provide alternative evidence from the experience of developing countries with dual exchange rates over both the BW and post-BW periods.
+In this study we provide alternative evidence from the experience of developing countries with dual exchange rates over both the BW and the post-BW period.
 To explore whether the previous results on uncertain half-lives may similarly be observed in the data for developing countries, the 95% confidence interval for each individual half-life measurement is computed by Monte Carlo simulation.
 Using the estimated ARFIMA process for the respective data series as the data generating process, the half-life confidence interval is constructed based on 10,000 simulation replications in each case.

-Table 6 gives the lower and upper bounds (denoted respectively by $LB{95\%}$ and $UB{95\%}$) of the half-life confidence interval.
+Table 6 gives the lower and upper bounds (denoted respectively by $LB{95\%}$ and $UB{95\%}$ ) of the half-life confidence interval.
 According to the lower-bound estimates, most half-lives can be as short as within a year for both real official and parallel rates.
 The upper-bound estimates of half-lives, in contrast, show no general pattern.
-Unlike those estimates previously reported for industrial countries (Cheung and Lai, 2000; Murray and Papell, 2002), these upper-bound half-life estimates vary widely among developing countries, ranging from less than a year to infinitely many years.
+Unlike those estimates previously reported for industrial countries (Cheung and Lai, 2000, Murray and Papell, 2002), these upper-bound half-life estimates vary widely among developing countries, ranging from less than a year to infinitely many years.

 A closer examination of our results suggests a possible difference in pattern between the BW and the post-BW period.
-Figure 2 summarizes the results on half-life uncertainty by looking at the relative width of half-life confidence intervals among developing countries during each historical period.
-The interval width, which is the difference between $UB{95\%}$ and $LB{95\%}$, shows the level of uncertainty in estimating the half-life.
+Figure 2 summarizes the results on half-life uncertainty by looking at the relative width of half-life confidence intervals for each historical period.
+The interval width, which is the difference between $UB{95\%}$ and $LB{95\%}$ , shows the level of uncertainty in estimating the half-life.
 A wider (narrower) confidence interval indicates greater (lesser) uncertainty.
 Compared to those for the BW period, the half-life confidence intervals for the post-BW period are more likely to be wider than to be narrower.
 This observed pattern holds for both real official and parallel exchange rates.
 For the post-BW data, in only one out of the 24 cases can the width of the half-life confidence interval be shorter than 3 years.
 For the BW data, in contrast, the width of the confidence interval can be less than 3 years in at least 10 cases.

 The foregoing results raise interesting questions about the source of the increased uncertainty in measuring real exchange rate adjustment speeds.
 In our study, the post-BW sample period yields a larger number of observations than the BW sample period does.
 Although the width of the confidence interval depends partly on the sample size, the difference in sample size cannot account for the observed difference in the interval width between the two historical periods.
 For a given confidence level, the width of the confidence interval decreases, not increases, as the sample size grows.
 All else being equal, we should actually expect to see lower measurement uncertainty for the post-BW data than for the BW data.
 The empirical evidence shows just the opposite.
 Accordingly, the increased uncertainty may reflect the difference in variability of shocks rather than the difference in sample size.
-This suggests that some not yet identified factors can be responsible for the greater uncertainty in measuring real exchange rate adjustment speeds during the post-BW period than during the BW period.
-This poses an interesting issue for future research.
+This suggests that some not yet identified factors can be responsible for the increased uncertainty in measuring real exchange rate adjustment speeds during the post-BW period.
+Bayoumi and Eichengreen (1994), for example, observe that real shocks have become more dominant during the post-BW period.
+The source of the increased sampling variability poses an interesting issue for future research.